History of the Cleveland Cavaliers: 2021–2022: Rebuilding

+2022–present: The Donovan Mitchell era

 During the 2022 offseason, the Cavs signed veteran center Robin Lopez and resigned Ricky Rubio to help bring depth to the bench and leadership into the locker room.
-Their biggest move would be trading Collin Sexton, Ochai Agbaji (who the Cavs selected in the first round of that year's draft), and Lauri Markkanen, as well as various draft picks and pick swaps to the Utah Jazz for four-time All-Star guard Donovan Mitchell, forming a "Big 4" nucleus alongside Garland, Allen and Evan Mobley (whose brother Isaiah was taken by the Cavs in the second round of the 2022 draft).
+Their biggest move would be trading Collin Sexton, Ochai Agbaji (who the Cavs selected in the first round of that year's draft), and Lauri Markkanen, as well as various draft picks and pick swaps to the Utah Jazz for four-time All-Star guard Donovan Mitchell, forming a "Big 4" nucleus alongside Darius Garland, Jarrett Allen, and Evan Mobley (whose brother Isaiah was taken by the Cavs in the second round of the 2022 draft).
 Mitchell would be selected to his fifth All-Star Game in 2023 (first with the Cavs).
 In February 2023, the Cavs signed veteran guard Danny Green, who the Cavs originally drafted in 2009, and would go on to play for various other teams, winning three NBA Championships, while Kevin Love - the last member of the 2016 NBA Championship team still with the Cavs - would receive a requested contract buyout.
+On March 26, 2023, the Cavaliers defeated the Houston Rockets 108–91, and with that win clinched a playoff spot.
+This marks their first playoff appearance since the 2017–18 season, and the first Cavaliers team without LeBron James to make the playoffs since the 1997–98 squad.
+The Cavaliers would finish the regular season with a 51–31 record, placing second in the Central Division.
+This was the first Cavs team to win 50 games without LeBron James since the 1992–1993 squad.
+They lost in the first round to the New York Knicks 4–1.